-Dr. Garden has presented her research at the Western State Communication Association Conference in Palm Springs, Calif., and has presented her work at several of the annual National Communication Association (NCA) Conferences.
-While her primary research interests examine issues related to doctor-patient communication, she has also explored the communication challenges of family caregivers for those with Alzheimer’s disease.
+Garden has presented her research at several of the annual National Communication Association (NCA) Conferences, and Central State Communication Association (CSCA) Conferences.
+She also presented a scholarly paper at the Western States Communication Association (WSCA) Conference in Palm Springs, Calif.
+Her primary research interests focus on qualitative narrative research, particularly in health and illness.
+She has presented her work on issues related to doctor-patient communication, and financial elder abuse, and has also explored the communication challenges of family caregivers for those with Alzheimer’s disease.

 Ph.D., 2009 – University of Nebraska-Lincoln